Orange-OpenSource/a11y-guidelines/src/en/web/wcag-criteria-by-project-phase.md

 # WCAG criteria by project phase

 This base criteria for the Orange websites and applications avoids the major accessibility errors.
-It is a subset of the accessibility requirements.
 Its implementation does not give you the guarantee to be 100% accessible, but is a clean bedrock so you can engage in a progressive accessibility implementation process.

 Following the Orange guidelines (<cite>Design for digital platforms Guidelines</cite>), available on the [Orange brand site](http://design.orange.com/) is a prerequisite to the use of this base criteria.